The Bariatric Center team works with you to determine the best course of care for your situation. Medical interventions include:

 - Frequently consuming indulgence foods

 - Eating in response to stress or negative emotion

 Weight-loss medications can be a helpful addition to a healthy low-calorie diet and exercise plan.
 The bariatric team can advise you whether medications are an appropriate treatment option and provide you with a prescription and monitoring plan.

 Liquid meal replacement

-This physician-supervised program may be an option for those who need to lose a significant amount of weight.
+This physician-supervised program may be an option for those with a body mass index (BMI) between 30 and 35.
 It provides a nutritionally balanced full-meal replacement diet for rapid weight loss.
 The program also includes weekly lifestyle education classes led by a dietitian, clinical psychologist or exercise specialist.

 A partial meal replacement program is available for people who want to incorporate one meal daily in addition to the liquid supplements replacing all other meals.